-Tests designed by another person (e.g., from the development team)

-the software under test

-Tests designed by people from a different organizational group or test specialists (e.g., an independent test team; performance test specialists)

-Tests designed by the person who wrote

-Tests designed by people from a different organization or company (i. e., outsourcing or certification by an external body)
+- Tests designed by the person who wrote the software under test - Tests designed by another person (e. g., from the development team) - Tests designed by people from a different organizational group or test specialists (e. g., an independent test team; performance test specialists) - Tests designed by people from a different organization or company (i. e., outsourcing or certification by an external body)

-ndependence
+High